-On 25th May 2018, the EU is introducing new General Data Protection Regulation (GDPR).
+On 25th May 2018, the EU introduced the General Data Protection Regulation (GDPR).
 The GDPR pertains to the collection and processing of personal data and the right to an individual’s privacy.
 It states that any organisation processing personal data must have fair and lawful grounds to do so, and must give you the rights to access, amend and delete that data.

 Personal data may include anything which helps to identify an individual, such as your name or online identifier (e.g. a browser cookie or IP address).

-The GDPR does not refer to anonymous data which can be used to identify behavioural trends but which cannot allow us to identify that visitor.
+The GDPR does not refer to anonymous data which can be used to identify behavioural trends but which cannot identify that visitor.

 Outdoorfood Ltd. acts as the ‘data controller’ of the personal information we hold about you; we wish to be accountable for that data, and GDPR compliant.1.
 What information do we collect and how do we use it?